TJ Rumfield

-Toby Joseph Rumfield (born May 17, 2000) is an American professional baseball first baseman for the New York Yankees organization.
+Toby Joseph Rumfield (born May 17, 2000) is an American professional baseball first baseman for the Colorado Rockies of Major League Baseball (MLB).
+He made his MLB debut in 2026.

-Career
+Amateur career

 Rumfield attended Temple High School in Temple, Texas.
 He enrolled at Texas Tech University.
 After taking a redshirt in 2019, his freshman year, Rumfield played college baseball for the Texas Tech Red Raiders in 2020.
+That summer, he signed on to play with the Kalamazoo Growlers of the Northwoods League.
 He entered the transfer portal in 2020 as he was looking to play for a school that would give him more playing time.
-Rumfield transferred to Virginia Tech and played for Virginia Tech Hokies in 2021.
+Rumfield transferred to Virginia Tech and played for the Virginia Tech Hokies in 2021.

+Professional career

+Philadelphia Phillies

-The Philadelphia Phillies selected Rumfield in the 12th round of the 2021 MLB draft.
-He made his professional debut for the Clearwater Threshers.
+The Philadelphia Phillies selected Rumfield in the 12th round of the 2021 Major League Baseball draft.
+He made his professional debut for the Single-A Clearwater Threshers, slashing .250/.426/.263 with seven runs batted in (RBI).

+New York Yankees

-On November 19, 2021, the Phillies traded Rumfield and Joel Valdez to the New York Yankees for Donny Sands and Nick Nelson.
+On November 19, 2021, the Phillies traded Rumfield and Joel Valdez to the New York Yankees in exchange for Donny Sands and Nick Nelson.
 In 2022, he played for the Hudson Valley Renegades.
 In 2023, he played for the Somerset Patriots and won the Minor League Gold Glove Award for first basemen.
-In 2024, he played for the Scranton/Wilkes-Barre RailRiders.
+Rumfield played for the Triple-A Scranton/Wilkes-Barre RailRiders for the 2024 and 2025 seasons.

+Colorado Rockies

+On January 28, 2026, the Yankees traded Rumfield to the Colorado Rockies in exchange for Angel Chivilli.
+The Rockies selected Rumfield's contract after he made the team's Opening Day roster.
+He made his MLB debut on March 27; the next day, Rumfield hit his first career home run off of Eury Pérez of the Miami Marlins.